Snow

 1917 – 1927

 From the transcriptions of other early worker letters gathered by Evelyn K. Wells when she served as Secretary at Pine Mountain Settlement in the 1930s, comes a chilly account of how the mail traveled to the remote School.
 The letter describes how mail was delivered in the wintertime by rail to a station on the South side of the tall Pine Mountain and then packed by horse across a snowy mountain.
 The mail came daily from the rail line and up and over Pine Mountain in the beautiful but challenging wintertime.
-All visitors would also have to make the journey by foot unless a horse or a mule could be sent to fetch them.
-Until the road, Laden Trail, was completed in the mid-1930s, crossing Pine Mountain in winter was an adventure.
+All visitors would have to make the journey by foot unless a horse or a mule could be sent to fetch them.
+Until the road, called Laden Trail, was completed in the mid-1930s, crossing Pine Mountain in winter was an adventure.

 Twenty sacks of mail today.
 They took five horses to fetch it — what a picture, crossing the snowy mountain!
 EVELYN K. WELLS 1916 Excerpts from Letters Home 1917 Winter.
 [034-p.1]